Suicides at the Golden Gate Bridge: False suicides and survivors

 On March 10, 2011, 17-year-old Luhe "Otter" Vilagomez from Windsor High School in Windsor, California, survived a jump from the bridge, breaking his coccyx and puncturing one lung, though he said his attempt was for "fun" and not suicide.
 The teen was helped to shore by Frederic Lecouturier, 55, who was surfing under the bridge when he saw Vilagomez jump.
 The California Highway Patrol recommended the San Francisco District Attorney's Office charge the student with misdemeanor trespassing (a charge that entails climbing any rail, cable, suspender rope, tower or superstructure not intended for public use), punishable by up to a year in the county jail and/or a fine up to $10,000, and that the teenager undergo a medical/psychiatric evaluation by medical professionals.

+On December 27, 2022, Thorton "Thor" McKay, a 23-year-old student at Santa Rosa Junior College, survived a jump from the bridge.

 Film documentaries

 The Bridge

 The Bridge is a 2006 British–American documentary film by Eric Steel, which spans 365 days of filming at the San Francisco Golden Gate Bridge in 2004.
 The film captured a number of suicides, and featured interviews with family and friends of some of the identified people who had thrown themselves from the bridge that year.

 The film was inspired by Tad Friend's 2003 article titled "Jumpers", written for The New Yorker magazine.
 The film crew shot almost 10,000 hours of footage, recording 23 of the known 24 suicides off the bridge in 2004.

 In his article for The New Yorker, Friend wrote, "Survivors often regret their decision in midair, if not before".
 This observation is supported by survivor Ken Baldwin, who explained, "I instantly realized that everything in my life that I'd thought was unfixable was totally fixable—except for having just jumped."

 The 2006 release of The Bridge exerted additional pressure on the Bridge District and created continued public awareness.
 The film also documented interviews with surviving family members of those who jumped, with witnesses, and with a survivor.